Car Design Drawings | Developing Your Line Quality

 And while you are at it, stop using a ball point pen.
 Stop using pencils designed to fill out standardized tests.
 Stop drawing on note book paper.
 Stop drawing small.

-How to Improve the Line Quality of Your Car Design Drawings
+How to Improve Your Car Design Drawings

 Just like the karate movements Mr. Miaggi was trying to teach Daniel by having him paint the fence and wax his cars a certain way, we need to go back to basics so you can relearn how to draw.
 Most of us grow up drawing in coloring books.